fhiso/tsc-governance/board/by-laws-board.md

 shall be deemed to terminate the Extended Organisational Period and Article 24 shall be stricken from the bylaws.

-During the Extended Organisational Period, the Board shall have the authority to create positions, delegate authority and fill vacancies.
-The term of office of Officers is deemed to begin once the Extended Organisational Period ends.

-During the Extended Organisational Period, the Board may, as necessary, amend the bylaws to fully support organisational requirements without the consent of an Annual General Meeting or other business meeting.
+During the Extended Organisational Period, the Board may, as necessary, amend the Bylaws to fully support organisational requirements by majority vote of the Board without requiring a Special Resolution.
 The requirement to hold an Annual General Meeting is waived during the Extended Organisational Period.

+The limit on the proportion of appointed Directors on the Board is waived before the first Annual General Meeting, but not for the remainder of the Extended Organisational Period.
+All Directors must either retire or stand for re-election at the first Annual Board Election.

+Proposed standards shall not be ratified as official FHISO standards during the Extended Organisational Period.